lvgl/blog/_posts/2021-09-09-ido-smlcd72-v1-2ec-review.md

 IDO-SMLCD72-V1-2EC is designed to be placed into an end product.
 It's massive and has many holes to mount the board.

 ## Development
-On the products of Wireless-tag you can develop 2 different ways:
+On the products of Wireless-Tag you can develop 2 different ways:
 1. Write code and built it.
 See [here](#build)
 2. Use their custom UI Editor tool called [8ms](#editor).